AdobeDocs/campaign.en/help/v8/start/upgrades.md

 ### How can I be informed of the release of a new version? {#upgrades-0}

 New versions and which changes they bring are listed in the [Release Notes](release-notes.md).
-Once a new version is available, Adobe will contact you and upgrade your environments.
+Once a new version is available, your Adobe representative contacts you and upgrade your environments.

-To be informed of new Experience Cloud solution releases, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html){target="_blank"}.
+To be informed of new Experience Cloud solution releases and their content, subscribe to the [Adobe Priority Product Updates](https://www.adobe.com/subscription/priority-product-update.html){target="_blank"} communication.

 You can also visit [Campaign Community](https://experienceleaguecommunities.adobe.com/t5/custom/page/page-id/Community-TopicsPage?style=all&sort=date&order=desc&filters=adobe-campaign-classic-community&topic=Campaign+v8){target="_blank"} to be informed about release updates.

-### Why does my organization need this upgrade? {#upgrades-1}
+### Why does my organization need an upgrade? {#upgrades-1}

 Upgrading your infrastructure to the latest version ensures that your account is secure from vulnerabilities, as well as using updated performance technology.